biasmv/pv/doc/viewer.rst

   * *animateTime* controls the default animation duration in milliseconds.
 By default, the animation is set to 0 (no animation).
 By setting it to higher values, rotation, zoom and shift are animated.
 Note that enabling this can have negative impact on performance, especially with large molecules and on low-end devices.
   * *fog* whether depth-cue ('fog') should be enabled.
 By default, fog is enabled.
 Pass false to disable fog.
   * *fov* the field of view in degrees.
 Default is 45 degrees.
+  * *outlineWidth* the width of the outline in pixels.
+Default is 1.5.
+When outline rendering is disabled, setting this value has no effect.

 The following code defines a new viewer.
 This can be done during page load time, before the DOMContentLoaded event has been emitted.
 Render objects can only be added once the DOMContentLoaded event has fired.
 Typically it's best to put any object loading and display code into a DOMContentLoaded event handler.